Commission Importing with Square Payroll

 Turn on Commission Tracking for your Payroll Team

-Before running payroll, you’ll need to set up your team with commission tracking and subscribe to Shifts Plus or Team Plus.
+Before running payroll, you’ll need to set up your team with commission tracking and subscribe to Shifts Plus.
 You can subscribe to Shifts Plus from the Shifts section of your online Square Dashboard.

-Learn more about the different ways to setting up commission tracking for your team in our Support Center.
+Learn more about setting up commission tracking for your team in our Support Center.